islomar/my-notes/aws-ec2-codelytv.md

     - VPCs are always per account
     - VPC Peering for connecting different VPCs.
     - When there are tones of VPCs to connect: [VPC Transit Gateway](https://aws.amazon.com/transit-gateway/)
+    - **VPC Sharing** allows customers to share subnets with other AWS accounts within the same AWS Organization.
+Essentially, we can now decouple accounts and networks.
 * If I want to put an instance in the AZ A, I will have to tell AWS to use the subnet where that AZ is configured.
 * We can create several **subnets** in the same AZ, for example for having public vs private subnets (e.g. for having the database in the private subnet, so that it can only be accessed from my own subnets).
 * I can also have different VPCs for different environments in my company: a VPC for Production, another one for Staging, etc.